Oregon Commercial Incentives Explained

 The cost of solar has come down by more than 50 percent in the last few years, making solar a better investment than ever before.
 Join over 1,000 Oregon companies have decided to cut their energy costs and gain the solar competitive edge.

 The solar investment tax credit will directly reduce or “credit” your federal taxes, wiping out any tax liability that you have on a dollar-to-dollar basis.
-This incentive is a credit to your tax return worth 30% of the total cost of your solar electric system.
-The credits can be used within 5 years from the date of installation.
+This incentive is a credit to your tax return worth 30% of the total cost of your solar electric system and can be used within 5 years from the date of installation.
 As with any tax benefit, we recommended working with your tax account to achieve the best possible result.

 Example Using the Federal Solar Tax Credit

 Combined with other Oregon commercial solar incentives paybacks are quick and the energy savings are long-lasting.

 MACRS Accelerated Depreciation For Solar Panels